sandialabs/sibl/geo/doc/dual/lesson_a02.md

 ## Steps without MATLAB

 Generate an input YML file which will specify to the engine what procedures to do.
-For this example, use [`circle.yml`](circle.yml).
+For this example, use [`circle.yml`](circle.yml) which uses the boundary definition file [`circle.txt`](circle.txt).
 Running the executable without any arguments will automatically generate a template YML file that you can modify.

 ```yml
 boundary: circle.txt